 GASB Statement No. 34 established a new financial reporting model for state and local governments that included the addition of management's discussion and analysis, government-wide financial statements, required supplementary information and the elimination of the effects of internal service activities and the use of account groups to the already required fund financial statements and notes.
-The GASB determined that fund accounting has and will continue to be essential in helping government-wide financial statements are needed to allow users of financial reports to assess a government's operational accountability.
+The GASB determined that fund accounting has and will continue to be essential in helping governments to achieve fiscal accountability and should, therefore, be retained.
+The GASB also determined that government-wide financial statements are needed to allow users of financial reports to assess a government-wide financial accountability.
 The new GASB model integrates fund based financial reporting and government-wide financial reporting as complementary components of a single comprehensive financial reporting model.